eventql/evcollect/README.md

 user-defined sensors and submits them to one or more pluggable event stores.

 Examples for sensors (sources) include:
-  - Built-in system sensors (e.g. CPU Used, Memoty Used, etc)
+  - Built-in system sensors (e.g. CPU Used, Memory Used, etc)
   - User-defined sensors (scripts that produce a JSON output, e.g. memcache.num_connections)
   - Structured Logfiles (eg. nginx access logs)